 Note that on a cornering vehicle, steer angle is not equal to tire slip angle while in the laboratory environment of the tire test dynamometer the two angles are identical.
-Also observe that slip angles on the rear tires of a vehicle also produce forces needed to maneuver - just as the front tires - but produce such lateral forces without the benefit of a rear steer angle.4 which is just the Ackermann equation extended to include slip angles at the front and rear of the vehicle.
-In some earlier automotive engineering publications, the slip angles δ_f and δ_r are descriptively referred to as drift angles and steer angle δ_f as Chapter 14.
+Also observe that slip angles on the rear tires of a vehicle also produce forces needed to maneuver - just as the front tires - but produce such lateral forces without the benefit of a rear steer angle.

+From Figure 14.6 the following geometrical relation can be obtained which is just the Ackermann equation extended to include slip angles at the front and rear of the vehicle.
+In some earlier automotive engineering publications, the slip angles $\delta_f$ and $\delta_r$ are descriptively referred to as drift angles and steer angle $\delta_f$ as Chapter 14.
 Tire Properties That Affect Vehicle Steady-State Handling Behavior angle.